bbbbdragon/python-pype-lang-3/README.md

 Clone this repo, and cd into `python-pype-lang`.
 To install on your local machine, under root, run:

 ```
-cd pype
+cd python-pype-lang-3
 pip3 setup.py install
 ```
-To re-install, you will need to run the following script from `python-pype-lang`:
+To re-install, you will need to run the following script from `python-pype-lang-3`:
 ```
 ./reinstall_from_source.sh
 ```